elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_Labs_Questions_Only.md

  * Part of Hadoop ecosystem

- * Works on ‘agent => and his hub’ model
+ * Works on 'agent => and his hub' model

- * Agents run on ‘log source’ and keep sending data upstream
+ * Agents run on 'log source' and keep sending data upstream

  * Can handle failures